-Most pet owners work all day and need to leave their dogs at home alone.
-It's not unusual for these owners to come home to hyperactive or stressed-out dogs.
+Many pet owners work all day and need to leave their dogs at home alone.
+It's not unusual for these owners to return home to find hyperactive or stressed-out dogs.
 Dogs often get bored and even depressed when they are home alone all day.
 Those with separation anxiety may cause destruction, harm themselves, and bother neighbors with barking and howling.

 What is Doggie Daycare?